 - 1. Student behavior that impedes orderly classroom/ school procedures or that violates school rules - 2.
-Level I offenses that are not disruptive actions by a student directed at himself, another student or property stances may use discretion in increasing or decreasing the disciplinary action
+Level I offenses that are not disruptive actions by a student directed at himself, another student or property

 - 1. Upon observation or notification and verification of an offense by a student, a staff member will take immediate action to rectify the misconduct and will apply the appropriate punishment. - 2.
 A complete record of the procedures will be maintained. - 3.
 The student's parent/guardian will be notified.